![]() |

 1371-1390

-Robert II, the first of the royal House of Stewart, was born on 2nd March, 1316, the son of Robert the Bruce's daughter Marjorie and Walter, 6th High Steward of Scotland.
-He was delivered by caesarian section, his mother failed to survive the ordeal, dying a few hours later.
+Robert II, the first monarch of the House of Stewart, was born on 2nd March, 1316 at Paisley Abbey, the son of Robert the Bruce's daughter Marjorie Bruce and Walter, 6th High Steward of Scotland.
+He was delivered by caesarean section, the heavily pregnant Marjorie Bruce had been riding in Gallowhill, Paisley, Renfrewshire when her horse was suddenly startled and threw her to the ground at a place called 'The Knock.'
+Marjorie was seriously injured, her fall caused a dislocation of her neck bone.
+She went into premature labour his mother failed to survive the ordeal of a cesarean section, dying a few hours later.

 Controversy existed as to whether any of the couple's many children could legally succeed to the throne.
-Robert eventually came to the decision that his heir was to be his first born son by Elizabeth, John, Earl of Carrick, who was also High Steward of Scotland.
+Robert eventually decided that his heir was to be his firstborn son by Elizabeth, John, Earl of Carrick, who was also the High Steward of Scotland.
 The Earl of Carrick, now heir to the throne, was a sickly man with a pronounced limp.

 The unruly Scottish barons held little respect for their new King.
 Robert was considered an old and weak man and failed to exercise strong control over them.

 Robert II deputized the government of the unruly Highlands to his third son, Alexander, Earl of Buchan, known as the Wolf of Badenoch.
-Alexander ruled with savagery and plundered Elgin with ferocity.
+Alexander ruled with savagery drawing criticism from northern earls and bishops and his half-brother David, Earl of Strathearn.
+These complaints damaged the king's standing within the Council leading to criticism of his ability to curb Buchan's activities.

 The Children of Robert II